 BREXIT: How does it affect you as a British citizen living in Denmark?

-The EU rules on free movement are implemented in Danish law mainly by the EU residence order.
+Directive 2004/38EC on free movement is implemented in Danish law mainly by the EU residence order.
 You can read it here (only Danish version): Læs EU-opholdsbekendtgørelsen.

 Read more about the Withdrawal Agreement